RgbTrouw/Qs-Messenger/README.md

 Client configuration:
 --------------------------------------------------
-Host address and port has to be assigned within the messenger settings menu.
+Host address and port have to be assigned within the messenger settings menu.
 Once the setting is configured the client will connect to the server address.

  ** Note that windows portable binaries set up a windows startup registery key, making the application start on windows startup.
 Move the QsMessenger folder to a friendly location before starting.